Mind over chatter, starting a million conversations.

 He's the guy with the courage.

-He said Ryan's budget and no courage there.
+He said Ryan's budget.

-Now the real courage, the real courage is Obama, spending the tax revenue of people not yet conceived, people not yet even thought about being conceived when they have no stake in the game and no ability to stop it or oppose it.
+Now, the real courage, the real courage is Obama spending the tax revenue of people not yet conceived, people not yet even thought about being conceived, when they have no stake in the game and no ability to stop it or oppose it.

 That's courage.